telerik/ajax-docs/api/client/Telerik.Web.UI.RadTabStrip.md

 ##### args `Telerik.Web.UI.RadTabStripEventArgs`

-The arguments of the ContextMenu event.
+The arguments of the MouseOver event.

 ### doubleClick